 When you begin to delve into the homeschooling world, you will discover that there are subcultures of homeschoolers.
 Within the Charlotte Mason homeschooling families you will come across two types: those that faithfully follow Charlotte Mason’s methods and those that truly appreciate all of its beauty but are comfortable with curriculums that are “inspired by” or “influenced by.”
 I prefer the “eclectic” approach but mainly adhere to a Charlotte Mason philosophy.
 That said, I have begun to create some of my own Charlotte Mason enrichment resources which are purely aligned.
-You can view those items below.
+You can view those items

 The second half of this year I began forming my own lesson plans which I base off of Charlotte Mason’s methods.
-I’ve poured over countless books in the library, and began creating my own living book list for my children.
+I’ve pored over countless books in the library, and began creating my own living book list for my children.
 (Read more here: what-is-a-living-book) I’ve been focusing on becoming well read and immersing myself in Mother Culture.

 Since I am a self-ascribed nature enthusiast I have been slowly changing our life style so that we can spend more time outside in nature.
 Which means scheduling, planning, and purchasing appropriate supplies that support nature-based learning.
-If your interested, you can view these items in my Amazon Shop.
+If you’re interested, you can view these items in my Amazon Shop.

-Now for Charlotte Mason curriculum….
+Yes Now for Charlotte Mason curriculum….

 Purely Aligned Curriculum